 A diagnosis was both relieving and frightening.
 “Type 1 diabetes” was foreign to us.
 “DKA” was foreign to us.

 All we wanted was for them to make little Mason okay — as the information came out of the doctor’s mouth, the overwhelming feeling was that he would never be okay.
 No cure.
 Insulin every day.
 A life of decisions, tracking and difficulty.
 About 24 hours after the nightmare began, our baby was discharged.
 Mason wasn’t screaming anymore, but as parents, our hearts were.

-As we sat through our first “Diabetes Daycare” class, we learned more about T1.
-We learned about checking blood sugar, giving insulin, and basic care.
+As we sat through our first “Diabetes Daycare” class, we learned more about T1D.
+We learned about checking blood sugar, giving insulin and basic care.
 We sat on the couch in this makeshift classroom and cuddled with Mason who eventually fell asleep.
 And then he woke up.
 Screaming.
-As a parent you to try comfort, but sometimes you just know that more is wrong.
-Mason grew violent, pulling out handfuls of my hair, biting me, biting my husband, biting himself… Mike took over, said “Daddy will help you,” and Mason sort of curled up and whimpered as we went back to the Emergency Room.
+As a parent, you try to comfort, but sometimes you just know that more is wrong.
+Mason grew violent, pulling out handfuls of my hair, biting me, biting my husband, biting himself.
+Mike took over, saying, “Daddy will help you,” and Mason sort of curled up and whimpered on our way back to the Emergency Room.
 This time he was given an MRI, and we were told that he had swelling and fluid on the brain.

 You must learn to be friends with the sharks or you die.